Cleveland, Ohio Traumatic Brain Injury Attorneys

 - Speech and language deficits such as difficulty speaking, reading or writing

 - Loss of the sense of touch, smell or taste

 Victims of TBIs often require a lifetime of care.
-An experienced attorney can help you pursue compensation for costs of treatment, therapy and home-care.
+An experienced Cleveland brain injury lawyer can help you pursue compensation for costs of treatment, therapy and home-care.

 Contact a skilled and knowledgeable TBI attorney in Ohio

 If you or a loved one has been injured, call 216-621-3930 or contact us online to schedule your initial consultation and case evaluation at our Cleveland, Ohio office.

 700 W. St. Clair Ave, Suite 212